verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/qgis_plugin_install_interface.png?raw=true" alt="Quickview_Guide">
   <br>
   <br>
   <em><b>Figure 1.
-Open QGIS's Manage and Install Plugins Interface</b></em>
+Open QGIS Manage and Install Plugins Interface</b></em>
 </p>

 ### Install from ZIP file

-QGIS also allows to install plugin from zip file.
+It is also possible in QGIS to install plugins from zip files.
 This feature is provided by the same QGIS Manage and Install Plugins Interface.
-This way, the source code of VPP should be compressed into a zip file with name "<b>vertical_photo_placer.zip</b>".
+This way, the source code of VPP should be compressed into a zip file with the name "<b>vertical_photo_placer.zip</b>".
 VPP can be downloaded as a zip file from [VPP Github](https://github.com/verticalphotoplacer/VerticalPhotoPlacer) (See Figure 1).
 This will create a zip file named <b>"VerticalPhotoPlacer-master.zip"</b>.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/download_zip.png?raw=true" alt="Download VPP as a zip file from Github">